jc-verse/mdn-graph/docs/warning-info.md

 This rule reports pages without a sidebar.
 All pages should be associated with a sidebar.

+## Possibly unrendered Markdown

+This rule reports plain text that looks like Markdown.
+This can either be because the Markdown is nested within other HTML (usually tables), or because it's using awkward text that must be escaped.
+The former should be replaced with the HTML equivalent and the latter should preferably be put into code spans.

 ## Redirected external link

 This rule reports external links that are redirected to a different URL, including when the trailing slash is different.
 Replace the link with the redirected location.